Family Holiday in Japan: Everything You Need to Know to Plan the Perfect Trip - Japanspecialist

 Once the capital of Japan for over 1,000 years, Kyoto is a city rich in history and culture.
 With thousands of temples and shrines, it serves as a gateway to Japan's past.
 You can explore peaceful gardens, experience traditional tea ceremonies, and even catch a glimpse of geishas in the Gion neighborhood.

 Outside the city, there are plenty of family-friendly activities to enjoy.
 Take a boat ride on the Hozugawa River in Arashiyama and visit the nearby monkey park.
+Families can also visit the Kyoto Railway Museum to see historical engines and learn about the history of rail travel in Japan.
 In the summer, head to the Kifune area to try nagashi soumen, a fun way to eat cold noodles.

 Families can also take a day trip from Kyoto to Lake Biwa, Japan's largest lake with beautiful beaches perfect for swimming and water sports.
 Another popular day trip option is to hike and take a ropeway on Mount Hiei, located north of Kyoto.
 This scenic mountain offers breathtaking views and a chance to explore the Enryaku-ji temple complex.